OWASP/samm/v2.0/beta/core/verification/v-security-testing.md

 With tools to run automated security tests, projects within the organization should routinely run security tests and review results during development.
 In order to make this scalable with low overhead, security testing tools should be configured to automatically run as part of the development process, and findings should be inspected as they occur.
 Results from other security test activities should feed into adding or improving the integrated security testing as part of development (e.g. if a security penetration test identifies issues with session management, any changes to session management should trigger  explicit security tests before pushing the changes to production).

 Results from automated and manual security tests during development should be reviewed by the security champions and the central secure software group and considered to be included as part of the security awareness trainings towards the development teams.
-Lessons learned should be integrated in overall playbooks to improve security testing as part of the organisation development.
+Lessons learned should be integrated in overall playbooks to improve security testing as part of the organization development.
 If there are unaddressed findings that remain as accepted risks for the release, stakeholders and development managers should work together to establish a concrete timeframe for addressing them.

 ### Indicators